aritra90/CluStrat/SimulatedAlleleCode/final_Git_CluStrat/README.md

 5 rs1987654 3.9854337898655673e-13
 ...
 ```
 * The output of StratCompare.py is ...
+The format is the following:
 ```
 ```
-* The output from running geneAnnot.r is the following:
+* The output from running geneAnnot.r are the annotations from biomaRt.
+The format is the following:
 ```
     refsnp_id ensembl_gene_stable_id associated_gene
 1   rs6699993